-The Counselor Education Department is committed to attracting students from diverse backgrounds (including those from under-represented populations) and to providing an educational environment which is safe, inviting, and supportive to all.
+The mission of the Counselor Education Department is to promote human development through training graduate level professional counselors who are qualified to practice in educational, private, and public settings and counselor educators who advance the profession through leadership and advocacy, teaching, scholarship, and service.
+The Department is committed to attracting students from diverse backgrounds and to providing an educational environment which is safe, inviting, and supportive to all.